Ezus-Software/ezusAPIDocumentation/source/index.html.md

 }
 ```

-This endpoint get a Project
+This endpoint get a project

 ### HTTP Request